Ethorbit/Anti-AFK/README.md

 Anti-AFK can detect when you're inactive for the selected window even if you are alt tabbed doing stuff in the background and can still apply activity in it.

-While there is no guarantee that Anti-AFK is Anti-Cheat proof, it is guaranteed that keyboard and mouse inputs will seem natural to the program and will look like someone did them manually.
+While there is no guarantee that Anti-AFK is Anti-Cheat proof, it is guaranteed that keyboard and mouse inputs will seem natural and will look like someone did them manually.